sawula/Survey-of-Python-data-science-stack/README.md

 * PandasJumble0.csv, PandasJumble1.csv, PandasJumble2.csv added to help practice with select, sort, groupby.

-* coldmed.csv added to compare with patterns in NYC ER
+* coldmed.csv ...
+5 years of Google Trends data for 'cold medicine' added to compare with patterns in NYC ER